10 Free Conflict Resolution Worksheets for Couples

 Tips for success:

-• Create one list for concerns, a shared data pool, so both partners’ concerns become of equal import.
+• Create one list for concerns, a shared data pool, so both partners’ concerns become equally important.

-• Think out of the box and be creative when exploring possible solution sets.
+• Think outside the box and be creative when exploring possible solutions.

-• Exit now; talk later.
+• Exit now and talk later.
 When you get too stuck, drop the dialogue and resume later, when everyone is calmer.

-Debrief by noting what A did that was effective even if B was persisting in a trap.
+The first volunteer should try to be so effective using the tips that both volunteers reach a consensus despite the trap.
+Debrief by noting what the first volunteer did that was effective even if the second was persisting in a trap.

-Ask for two new participants to be A and B. Repeat using a different trap.
+Ask for two new participants and repeat the exercise using a different trap.

 Discussion